ansible-community/ansible-bender/README.md

 * You can do volume mounts during build.

 ## Installation

-At the moment `ab` is not on PyPI because there is already such project.
-Hence I am looking for [a new, catchy name](https://github.com/TomasTomecek/ab/issues/2)!
+`ansible-bender` will be on PyPI starting from version `0.2.0`.

-You can install ab directly from github:
+In the meantime, please install it from github directly:
 ```
 $ pip3 install --user git+https://github.com/TomasTomecek/ab@0.1.0
 ```